-In August 2020, the Company entered into an Open Market Sale Agreement^{5M} (the Sales Agreement) with Jefferies LLC (Jefferies), pursuant to which the Company may issue and sell shares of its common stock having aggregate offering proceeds of up to \$200.0 million (the Shares) from time to time through Jefferies as its sales agent.
+In August 2020, the Company entered into an Open Market Sale AgreementTM (the Sales Agreement) with Jefferies LLC (Jefferies), pursuant to which the Company may issue and sell shares of its common stock having aggregate offering proceeds of up to \$200.0 million (the Shares) from time to time through Jefferies as its sales agent.
 Upon delivery of a placement notice and subject to the terms and conditions of the Sales Agreement, Jefferies may sell the Shares by any method permitted by law deemed to be an "at the market offering" as defined in Rule 415(a)(4) promulgated under the Securities Act of 1933, as amended.
 The Company may sell the Shares in amounts and at times to be determined by the Company from time to time subject to the terms and conditions of the Sales Agreement, but it has no obligation to sell any Shares under the Sales Agreement.
 The Company or Jefferies may suspend or terminate the offering of Shares upon notice to the other party and subject to other conditions.
-As of September 30, 2020, the Company had not made any sales of Shares pursuant to the Sales Agreement.
+During the three months ended March 31, 2021, the Company issued 172,094 shares resulting in net proceeds of \$8.5 million after deducting underwriting discounts and commissions and other offering expenses under the Sales Agreement.
+As of March 31, 2021, there was up to \$172.5 million available for future issuance under the Sales Agreement.